Jomolungma/WhatsAppChatBeautifier/README.md

 ## Notes

+When processing chats that were exported from WhatsApp, the `--me` option must be given to identify yourself as a chat participant, so that your messages are rendered on the right-hand side.

 In two-person chats, the name of the sender is not printed.

-In two-person chats, if the `--me` option is not given, one of the two participants is chosen as "me" (i.e., rendered on the right-hand side).

-All formatting is defined by the style sheet `c2h.css` in this directory.
+Most formatting is defined by the style sheet `c2h.css` in this directory.

 The style sheet, all media files, and all used emoji images, are copied to the output directory, so that it is self-contained.